RV, Motorhome, and Camper-Trailer Roof Maintenance and Repair FAQS

 Roof Inspection and Repair

-If the hole is more than an inch in diameter it may be best to cover it with a small piece of aluminum sheeting.
-Cut the patch larger than the hole, use putty tape or other non-hardening putty around the edges, and use self-tapping screws to secure the patch to the roof.
+If the hole is more than an inch in diameter, it may be best to cover it with a small piece of aluminum sheeting.
+Cut the patch larger than the hole, use putty tape or another non-hardening putty around the edges, and use self-tapping screws to secure the patch to the roof.

-Smaller holes can be patched with sticky backed aluminum such as Peel N Seal roof repair tape.
-The sheet metal screws which hold the sheeting down need to be sealed annually by coating them with a flexible rubber or plastic coating to prevent leaks caused by the flexing of the roof and body while the unit is being moved to or from the next campsite.
+Smaller holes can be patched with sticky-backed aluminum such as Peel N Seal roof repair tape.
+The sheet-metal screws that hold the sheeting down need to be sealed annually by coating them with a flexible rubber or plastic coating to prevent leaks caused by the flexing of the roof and body while the unit is being moved to or from the next campsite.

-The newer camping units may use a rubber sheeting over the aluminum covering to insure waterproofing the roof.
-Once again, annual inspection and preventive maintenance is important to keep the roof in good shape.
+The newer camping units may use a rubber sheeting over the aluminum covering to ensure waterproofing the roof.
+Once again, annual inspection and preventive maintenance are important to keep the roof in good shape.

 DIY RV Roof Replacement Kits

 Rubber roof repair kit.
 Complete with patching and sealants.

 Complete inspection of the roof includes checking the inside of the RV along the walls where the roof sheeting is attached to the edges.
 This interior inspection may include having to look inside cabinets and closets to see if water damage is apparent along the top sides of all walls.

 Discoloration of the ceiling or walls indicates a present or past leak.
 If the discoloration is slight a simple sealing application may solve the problem.
 Rotting or mildewed wood indicates a serious need for repairs.